 As dogs bred for herding, guarding, and protection, Rotties are considered highly trainable by all types of dog owners.

-Understanding Your Rottweiler's Training Needs
+Understanding Your Rottweiler's Training Style

 While protective instincts and alertness are common behavior patterns in Rottweilers, it’s important to recognize that this breed is prone to developing strong attachments to their families.
 Many breed clubs emphasize that despite their imposing appearance, these dogs require additional training to manage another common behavior: their tendency to be headstrong.
 The breed is prone to testing boundaries, making early socialization crucial.